bitquery/streaming-data-platform-docs/docs/ide/authorisation/secure.md

 Below is a code snippet in Python that shows you how to programmatically generate a token, replace the placeholders with actual information.

+Ensure that `scope=api` is mentioned in the payload,

 ```
 import requests